What is Pink Friday, and how can it jump-start holiday sales?

 This blog has educated you on Pink Friday.
 But we’re betting that many of your subscribers will ask, “What is Pink Friday?”

-Don’t assume.
-Explain the movement, as Rivers & Roads Boutique does.
+Explain the movement to them, like Rivers & Roads Boutique does.

-Aside from a brief education, we like how they:
+Aside from a brief education, we appreciate that they:

 - Use a simple but eye-catching hero image to draw in the subscriber